Sonnykimee/SQLiteLib/README.md

     cur.first(); // we know that there will be only one row for the result.
 So just go to the first row.

-    int age = cur.getValue("AGE", Integer.class); // Get the value in AGE column as an Integer.
+    int age = cur.getInt("AGE"); // Get the value in AGE column as an Integer.
+You can also use: int age = cur.getValue("AGE", Integer.class);
     Bukkit.getConsoleSender().sendMessage("\nTonny's age: " + age);
 }
 ```